maxflintoff/ibmcloud-ocp3.11-cp4d/README.md

 in a folder in the root of this repository called `installer_files` place the files for cloud pak install:

-- cpd-linux binary
-- repo.yaml
+- repo.yaml configured for your services
-- px_2.5.0.1-dist.tgz #the portworx images
-- cpd-portworx-2.5.0.1.tar.gz #portworx installer scripts
+- CP4D_EE_Portworx.bin
+- cloudpak4data-ee-3.0.1.tgz

 ## Variables